 Pet ownership: State and local governments should promote policies that allow pets in housing, subject to appropriate health and safety rules and regulations.

 Civil rights laws must continue to protect the right of consumers with disabilities to choose from the full range of physical settings and service models available in supportive housing A setting for long-term services and supports that includes board and care homes, assisted living facilities, and group homes that provide or arrange for services and help with activities of daily living (see separate entry) in a residential setting. .

-Housing for older adults: The Department of Housing and Urban Development (HUD) should issue regulations that simplify and facilitate public housing authorities’ designation of buildings for older adults.
+Housing for older adults: HUD should issue regulations that simplify and facilitate public housing authorities’ designation of buildings for older adults.

-HUD’s evaluation process should ensure that sites for federally assisted senior housing offer the best possible access to needed supportive services and allow project residents the opportunity to participate easily in the life of the community.
+HUD’s evaluation process should ensure that sites for federally assisted senior housing offer the best possible access to needed supportive services.
+They should allow project residents the opportunity to participate easily in the life of the community.

 HUD’s cost-containment regulations should not dictate the use of cheaper housing sites at the expense of long-term accessibility or safety for residents.

 Grandparents in subsidized housing: Policies on subsidized housing should be sensitive to the changing family needs of older adults who care for children and grandchildren.